williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 <!-- (OKTA-76607) -->

 #### Client Registration API Is an Early Access Feature
-The [Auth Clients API](/docs/api/resources/oauth-clients.html) provides operations to register and manage client applications for use with Okta’s
+The [Client Registration API](/docs/api/resources/oauth-clients.html) provides operations to register and manage client applications for use with Okta’s
 OAuth 2.0 and OpenID Connect endpoints.

 #### Create OAuth 2.0 and OpenID Connect Clients with Apps API